Mullerornis: Description

-Mullerornis is smaller than the more well-known Aepyornis, with a still substantial body mass of approximately 80 kg.
+Mullerornis is smaller than the more well-known Aepyornis, with a still substantial body mass of approximately 80 kg, along with a height of 1.49 meters (4.88 ft).
 A bone possibly belonging to Mullerornis has been radiocarbon dated to about 1260 BP, suggesting that the animal was still extant at the end of the first millennium.
 Aepyornis modestus was shown by Hansford and Turvey (2018) to be a senior synonym of all nominal Mullerornis species described by Milne-Edwards and Grandidier (1894), resulting in the new combination Mullerornis modestus.

 Palaeobiology

 Nocturnality

 Like other elephant birds and its kiwi relatives, Mullerornis probably was nocturnal based on the small size of its optic lobes, though it shows less optical lobe reduction than these other taxa, implying slightly more crepuscular habits.

 Diet

 Isotopic evidence suggests that Mullerornis was likely a browsing herbivore.

 Reproduction

 The eggs of Mullerornis are substantially smaller than those of Aepyornis, weighting approximately 0.86 kg, with a shell thickness of about 1.1 mm.